fbrito03/prueba/index.md

 ## Publications

 * Vallejos, R. (2026).
 Agreement coefficients for continuous variables: A review.
-Environmetrics (accepted).
+Environmetrics.
 * Vallejos, R. , Acosta, J., Sepúlveda, B. (2026).
 Estimation of the rotation angle between two images by using the angular cross-variogram.
 Spatial Statistics 73, 100976.
 * Vallejos,R., Ferrer, C., Mateu, J. (2025).
 A concordance coefficient for lattice data: An application to poverty indices in Chile.
 Spatial Statistics 70, 100936.
 * Acosta, J.,  Vallejos, R ., García-Soidán, P. (2025).
 A penalized estimation of the variogram and effective sample size.
 Spatial Statistics 69, 100921.